NetApp/host/roles/nvme_ib/README.md

                                              #             "0000:86:00.0": i2a, "0000:86:00.1": i2b}
     eseries_nvme_ib_uninstall:               # Whether to uninstall the nvme_ib role.
 (Default: false)

 ## General Notes
+    It is recommended to call netapp_eseries.host.storage_setup instead of calling supporting roles directly which will configure all related protocols based on storage mapped to the targeted host.
+However, if you need to call this role directly, be sure to set the include_role public option to true.
+This is important to ensure role defaults are available when passed to other supporting roles.
+All defaults are prefixed with eseries_nvme_ib_* to prevent variable conflicts with other roles.

+    - name: Ensure NVMe over InfiniBand protocol has been setup ansible.builtin.include_role:
+        name: netapp_eseries.host.nvme_ib
+        public: true

     A customized systemd service daemon will be generated based on the required targets needed for existing storage system mappings.
 You can view the generated daemon at /etc/nvme/eseries_nvme_ib_daemon.
 The daemon is controlled with the systemd service eseries_nvme_ib.service which will ensure connectivity during boot.

 ## License